Safarveisi/ML_PLATFORM/README.md

 Use the bash script at `ml_platform/best_model_artifacts/inference_service/prediction` to send a prediction request to the inference service.
 The `input.json` file in that same folder provides the feature set (`protocolVersion: v2`) for the instance you want the **XGBoost** model to predict.

 > [!Note]
-> Reasoned about Kubernetes configuration editing for a few seconds Before running the inference, modify the configmap
+>  Modify the configmap called `config-domain` in the `knative-serving` namespace of your Kubernetes cluster.
-> called config-domain in the knative-serving namespace of your Kubernetes cluster.
-Use kubectl edit to remove _example
+> Use `kubectl edit` to remove `_example` from the `data` key, and then adjust the indentation for the rest
-> from the data key, and then adjust the indentation for the rest of the content in that key.
+> of the content in that key.

 # Contributing